 - No logs

-The second VPN we recommend for users in India is Private Internet Access (PIA).
+The final VPN we recommend for users in India is Private Internet Access (PIA).
 In 2016 and in 2018, PIA was subpoenaed by the FBI to give up user data.
 Since PIA has a strict zero log policy, they could not offer up any data on either occasion.
-The provider regularly provides its users with transparency reports.
+Were something similar to happen with India’s authorities, your data will be safe.
+The provider also regularly provides its users with transparency reports.

 - Strong focus on privacy and security